 Acts 20:23 “except that the Holy Spirit testifies in every city, saying that chains and tribulations await me.”

 *** The Holy Spirit purchased the church with HIS own blood.
 This is Jesus Christ!
-The Holy Spirit IS Christ! ***
+The Spirit we experience with us and in us - IS Jesus! ***

 The NET and NRS translate the verse as “with the blood of His own Son”, or “with His own Son’s blood”.